 2. Consider Physical Therapy

-A June 2017 review in PLOS One found that physical therapy is effective at reducing ongoing back, neck, shoulder and knee pain.
+A June 2017 review in PLOS One found physical therapy is effective at reducing ongoing back, neck, shoulder and knee pain.

 3. Reduce Cramps With Movement